Michelle Alozie

 Early Career (2020)

-Alozie registered for the 2019 National Women’s Soccer League (NWSL) College Draft but was not selected.
-In January 2020, she signed a contract with BIIK Kazygurt, the defending champions of the Kazakhstani women’s football championship.
-She trained with the team for three months before the season was cut short due to the COVID-19 pandemic, leading her to return to California.
+In January 2020, Michelle Chinwendu Alozie signed a contract with BIIK Kazygurt, the defending champions of the Kazakhstani women’s football championship.
+She trained with the squad for three months before the COVID-19 pandemic ended the season, prompting her return to California.
+The brief stint provided her first taste of professional football abroad.

 Michelle Alozie Family